-We also specified background-color property for both the <body> element, and the $\langle h1 \rangle$ element.
+We also specified background-color property for both the $\langle body \rangle$ element, and the $\langle h1 \rangle$ element.
 That's an extremely simple use of cascading.
 Styles, both from multiple stylesheets and from multiple statements within the stylesheets, follow a set of rules about how to resolve things when there are multiple declarations.
 The complete rules are fairly complex, but the general idea is this: the most specific CSS declarations always take precedence.
 CSS in the HTML file takes precedence over a linked stylesheet; a page-specific linked stylesheet will take preference over a site-default stylesheet; a style property set on a nested element will take preference over the same style property set on an enclosing element.
-So the background of the h1 element will take precedence over the background of the body element.
+So the background of the hl element will take precedence.